podung/okta_keycloak_scim_connector/README.md

   * are there multiple auth servers?
 1. Connector -> filters 0 vs 1 based on okta side?
 What about keycloak?
 1. Group Push vs Assignments.
 How to get the initial users for a group push down to an app?
 See "Limitation":  https://help.okta.com/en/prod/Content/Topics/Directory/Directory_Using_Group_Push.htm
+  * implication: if you need to rebuild store server, and create a new OPP agent and a new keycloak, how to get the initial import over?
+Do you really have to clear the push group membership and re-add people?

 Links for SCIM